 Before using lodoxamide eye drops

-To make sure this is the right treatment for you, before you start using lodoxamide eye drops it is important that your doctor or pharmacist knows:
+To make sure this is the right treatment for you, before you start using lodoxamide eye drops it is important that your doctor knows:

 - If you are pregnant or breast-feeding.